AMEERKOTTA/hands_on_machine_learning_with_sklearn_keras_and_tensorflow/README.md

 # HANDS ON MACHINE LEARNING WITH SCIKIT-LEARN, KERAS AND TENSORFLOW......
-## Concepts, tools and Techniques to Build Intelligent Systems.
+## Concepts, tools and Techniques to Build Intelligent Systems..
 *Study of Machine Learning.
 This book contains PART A and PART B. *PART A Explains the Fundamentals of Machine Learning.* *PART B Explains Neural Networks and Deep Learning.**